 Digital format: Footage captured at standard definition resolution of 720 x 486.

 Circa: mid 1950s - mid 1980s

-Status: Conservation & standard definition digital transfer completed by Pro8mm.
+Status: Conservation & digital capture completed by Pro8mm.
+Internet Archive upload completed.

 Jini’s interest in film and photography began early, as she was often the object of her father’s many home movies, along with her siblings and neighborhood friends.
 Jini’s interest in film continued as she began college and completed a BA In Media Studies and a Masters in Educational Technology.
 During her 26 years as a children’s librarian, she taught media literacy to her students and used photography and film in many of her student’s projects.
 Her father, Arthur died in 1986 and Jini knows he would have loved all the gadgets created for the digital age.
 Now retired, Jini is a member of the Association of Personal Photo Organizers, and owns a small business where she helps others organize, preserve and digitize their own home movies, VHS tapes and photographs.
 During her free time, Jini enjoys organizing her own family’s thousands of photos and movies.
 She hopes to leave a living legacy for her two daughters, as her father did for her.